likyoo/SimFeatUp/README.md

 ## Train

 Change ``pytorch_data_dir`` in the [config](https://github.com/likyoo/SimFeatUp/blob/main/featup/configs/upsampler_aid.yaml) file to your data path.
-We use two GPUs with a batch size of 4 on each GPU by default.
+We use 2 GPUs with a batch size of 4 on each GPU by default.

 ```
 python featup/train_upsampler.py